-This program gives you a rare opportunity to immerse yourself in French language study, the culture of the Midi region of France, and French-taught interdisciplinary courses.
-Language-intensive lunches, conducted three days a week, allow you to practice your French with IES Abroad staff and professors while sampling the local cuisine.
-Fridays are reserved for field study activities and excursions organized by IES Abroad.
+In this program, you immerse yourself in French language study and the culture of the Midi region of France.
+At language-intensive lunches, you practice your French with IES Abroad staff and professors while sampling the local cuisine.
+Most Fridays are reserved for course-related activities and excursions organized by IES Abroad.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
 We offer unique courses that explore French Language and other topics through an in-depth and hands-on approach.
 Our world-class professors enhance your academic experience and provide you with new perspectives each day in class.

 You enroll in your choice of two courses for a total of 6 credits.
 Disciplines have included:

 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.

 IES Abroad Arles organizes course-related excursions that complement IES Abroad courses and contribute to your general knowledge of French culture and society.